-In addition, when structures ignite during a wildfire, firefighters may not be able to devote resources to saving those buildings.
+In addition, when structures ignite during a wildfire, firefighters may not be able to devote resources to save those buildings.
 In short, during wildfires what happens on one property can quickly affect others nearby.

 Prepare your home to help improve the chances it will withstand a wildfire.

-Join with neighbors to reduce wildfire risk
+Work with neighbors to reduce wildfire risk

 Wildfire Community Preparedness Day aims to encourage people living in wildfire-prone areas to take some of the many proactive, science-based steps that help reduce wildfire risk.
 In some places, a group of neighbors get together and lead the day; in others, a city council, faith-based group, homeowners association or other local organization takes on the leadership role.

 The NFPA provides several resources to help anyone leading or participating in a community effort, all available on its website.
 There’s an announcement flyer and toolkit that guides participants through the day, from planning to completing a project.